-- 4.11.1 Transition period for a care provider subscriber [zorgverlener abonnee] A transition period of three months will come into effect in the event of the death, unconditional suspension or deletion from the BIG register of a care provider [zorgverlener] who is also a subscriber.
-This transition period implies the following: - The UZI register sends an intention to cancel the subscriber registration from the UZI register, on which the subscriber can give his or her opinion. - Provided the circumstances remain unchanged, The UZI register takes a decision to cancel the subscriber registration: - all named cards (care provider card [zorgverlenerpas] and named employee cards [medewerkerpassen op naam]) will be withdrawn directly in accordance with the applicable rules.
-This also applies to named cards which have been applied for and/or issued just before or during the transition period. - The employee passes under the names of other individuals remain active. - Server Certificates will continue to be active. - o subscriber registration will remain active. - o no new products may be applied for.
+- 4.11.1 Transition period for a care provider subscriber [abonnee zorgverlener] A transition period of three months will come into effect in the event of the death, unconditional suspension or deletion from the BIG register of a care provider [zorgverlener] who is also a subscriber.
+This transition period begins when the UZI register receives notification of death, unconditional suspension, or deletion from the BIG register, and this transition period includes the following: - The UZI register sends an intention to cancel the subscriber registration from the UZI register, on which the subscriber has two weeks to give his or her opinion. - The healthcare provider card of the healthcare provider in question will be revoked immediately in accordance with the applicable rules. - Six weeks after the intention to cancel the subscribers' registration, provided the circumstances remain unchanged, the UZI register takes a decision to cancel the subscriber registration.
+The following shall apply in the event of a decision to remove from the register:

+- Care provider cards [zorgverlenerpas] under the names of other individuals remain active during the objection period (6weeks) - (Un)named employee cards [medewerkpas (niet) op naam] remain valid during the objection period (6 weeks). - Server Certificates will remail valid during the objection period (6 weeks) to be active. - Subscriber registration will remain active during the objection period (6 weeks). - No new products may be requested.

-After the transition period, Server Certificates and the employee passes under the names of other individuals will be withdrawn and the subscriber registration deleted.
-If under the subscriber registration none or only UZI cards by name (the healthcare provider card and employee card by name) are active, the subscriber registration is immediately withdrawn.
+One week after the objection period had expired the server certificates, (un)named employee cards and care provider cards under the names of other individuals will be withdrawn and the subscriber registration deleted The UZI register does not provide any refund for the remaining period of validity of withdrawn UZI certificates.

+If no UZI passes or servercertificates or only UZI passes in the name of the respective healthcare provider are active under the subscription registration, the UZI register will take the decision to cancel the subscriber registration immediately after the UZI-register is notified of the event, in this case there will be no transition period.

+- 4.11.2 Transition period for an organisation subscriber (abonnee organisatie) A transition period of three months will come into effect in the event of a name change or termination of an institution that is a subscriber.
+This transition period begins when the UZI register receives notification of name change or termination and this transition period includes the following: - The UZI register sends an intention to cancel the subscriber registration from the UZI register, on which the subscriber has two weeks to give his or her opinion. - Six weeks after the intention to cancel the subscriber's registration, provided the circumstances remain unchanged, the UZI register takes a decision to cancel the subscriber registration: - Care provider cards [zorgverlenerpas] remain active during the objection period (6weeks) - (Un)named employee cards [medewerkpas (niet) op naam] remain valid during the objection period (6 weeks). - Server Certificates will remail valid during the objection period (6 weeks) to be active. - Subscriber registration will remain active during the objection period (6 weeks). - o No new products may be requested.

+One week after the objection period had expired the server certificates, (un)named employee cards and care provider cards will be withdrawn and the subscriber registration deleted.
 The UZI register does not provide any refund for the remaining period of validity of withdrawn UZI certificates.

-4.11.2 Transition period for an organisation subscriber

-A transition period will come into effect in the event of a name change or termination of an institution that is a subscriber.
-This transition period implies the following:

-- The UZI register sends an intention to cancel the subscriber registration from the UZI register, on which the subscriber can give his or her opinion. - Provided the circumstances remain unchanged, The UZI register takes a decision to cancel the subscriber registration: - The subscriber registration remains valid during the objection period (6 weeks)

-- All Servercertificates and cards remain valid during the objection period (6 weeks) - o It's not possible to apply for new servercertificates or cards.

-After the objection period has expired all the servercertificates and cards shall be revoked and the subscriber registration shall be canceled.

-The UZI register does not provide any refund for the remaining period of validity of revoked UZI certificates.